• Skip to primary navigation

 • Sprinkle with half of the Fontina cheese.

-• Pour half of the egg mixture over the bread cubes, then remaining cheese and egg mixture.
+• Pour half of the egg mixture over the bread cubes, then the remaining bread cubes, cheese and egg mixture.

 • Lightly press down to make sure all of the bread cubes are coated.